30 Anti-Aging Secrets That Could Add Years to Your Life

 Sitting or being sedentary for long periods of time increases the risk for all sorts of diseases and conditions that can shorten lives, Dr. Roizen says.
 “Don’t sit for more than two hours in a row, and walk at least two minutes every two hours,” he says.
 Read up on the 15 signs your body is aging faster than you are.

 Smoking tobacco is linked to a laundry list of diseases that will shorten your life, including cancer, heart disease, and stroke.
 It’s not just cigarettes, either: Vaping or spending time in hookah parlors is also dangerous, Dr. Roizen says.
-Read these 12 ways that smoking makes you look older.
+Your body will heal in lots of mind-blowing ways once you quit smoking.

 Take care of your cells